wamp-proto/wamp-proto/spec/README.md

 ## Advanced Publish & Subscribe

+All of the following advanced features for Publish & Subscribe are optional.

+If a WAMP implementation supports a specific advanced feature, it should announce support in the initial `HELLO`.
+Otherwise, the feature is assumed to be unsupported.

 ### Receiver Black- and Whitelisting

 A *Publisher* may restrict the receivers of an event beyond those subscribed via